 1. Can anyone see my files on OneDrive?

-All the files that you add or create outside of a Shared with me folder are private by default until you decide otherwise.
-At this point, files are encrypted for anyone but you and Microsoft personnel with administrative rights.
+All the files that you add or create outside of a Shared with me folder are private by default setting.
+At this point, files are encrypted using OneDrive Encryption for anyone but you and Microsoft personnel with administrative rights.
 For someone else to see your files, you have to share the folder or a separate file.

 The same rule goes for your OneDrive for Business files with only one exception: the visibility of the files you create in the Shared folder via your school or work Office 365 account is determined by a policy set by an administrator.